-The family must inform the GHA of an addition of a family member as a result of marriage, birth, adoption, or court-awarded custody of a child or the removal of a family member from the household within 15 calendar days.
+The family must inform the GHA of an addition of a family member because of marriage, birth, adoption, or court-awarded custody of a child or the removal of a family member from the household within 10 calendar days.
 If adding a person to a household (other than a child by birth, adoption, or court-awarded custody) the GHA will approve the addition only if the family can demonstrate that there is a verified reasonable accommodation for a disabled member of the family or that the voucher size will not be increased.
+The GHA will not approve the addition of a foster child or foster adult if it will cause a violation of inspection space standards.

 The GHA will not approve the addition of a new family member or household member unless the individual meets the GHA's eligibility criteria and documentation requirements.
 A criminal background check is required for all requests to add adult household members or live-in aides to the household.
-The GHA will not approve the addition of a foster child or foster adult if it will cause a violation of HQS space standards.
-The GHA will conduct interim re-certifications to account for any changes in household composition that occur between annual re-certifications.

-11.2.2 Interim Changes Affecting Income or Expenses
+11.2.2 Reporting Changes Affecting Income or Expenses

-Families are required to report a change of income in for the following:
+Families are required to report increase in household income for the following circumstances: